MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/nc-d3d12umddi-pfnd3d12ddi_calc_private_metacommand_size.md

 ## -description

-Implemented by the client driver to ...
+Implemented by the client driver to calculate the private meta-command size.

 ## -prototype